Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 #### Service Set Switch Variables

 You can use the service `switch_manager.set_switch_variables` to dynamically set variables for a switch.
 You need to supply the switch id which can be found on the identifier dialog or through debugging.
-Set new or added variables through the code editor (yaml formatted).
-These variables will be reset on Home Assistant or Switch Manager restart.
+Add new or replace variables through the code editor (yaml formatted).
+These variables will be reset on save, Home Assistant restart or Switch Manager reload so it's ideal to be used for temporary references.

-If using the service within the switch itself, then you can just get the switch id by using `data.switch_id`
+If using the service within the switch itself, then you can just get the switch id by using `data.switch_id`.

 #### button_last_state Variable